Skip to content

 The process to earn your contractor’s license is as follows:

-1. Gain the necessary experience: To be eligible for a mechanical contractor license, you’ll need 3 years of experience.
-How you earn this experience is up to you: it can be from an apprenticeship, on-the-job training, or an accredited college or trade school.
-The only requirement is that you have work experience within the specific license classification that you’re applying for.
+• Gain the necessary experience: To be eligible for a mechanical contractor license, you’ll need 3 years or 6,000 hours of working experience, which can be supplemented by 1 year or 2,000 hours of an HVAC training program from an accredited college or trade school.
+The on-the-job training can also come from an apprenticeship.
+The only requirement is that you have work experience within the specific license classification that you’re applying for (HVAC equipment, ductwork, refrigeration, etc.).

-3. Take the exam: There are 14 different trade exams depending on what classification you’re testing for.
-Exams are administered by PSI exams and you’ll need to receive at least a 70% to pass.
+• Take the exam: There are 14 different trade exams depending on what classification you’re testing for.
+Exams are administered by PSI exams and you’ll need to receive at least 75% to pass.

 If submitting your application by mail, applications can be mailed to: